Vyzarix/huggy-gomboc/README.md

 Huggy should have an AI conversation layer.

-The AI personality may be based on the earlier Solana prototype.
+The AI personality may be based on my earlier Solana prototype.

 Possible features: